hardwario/bc-website/content/doc/old/climate-station.en.md

+---
-# Project "Climate Station with LED Thermometer and Dashboard"
+title: Project "Climate Station with LED Thermometer and Dashboard"
+---

 ## What is this project about